ARTICLE I. NAME

 Section 1.
 Designation

-Following are the elective officers: President, Vice President for Planning, Vice President For Educational Programs, Vice President for Governmental Affairs, Recording Secretary, Treasurer, and Association Editor.
+Following are the elective officers: President, Vice President for Planning, Vice President for Educational Programs, Vice President for Governmental Affairs, Recording Secretary, Treasurer, and Vice President for Public Information.

 Section 2.
 Succession

 All officers shall be elected one year prior to the assumption of their duties and shall be installed at the regular spring meeting.
 Officers-elect shall be nonvoting members of the Executive Board.
 In the event any current officer becomes incapacitated or resigns, the officer-elect shall immediately succeed to the office to complete the unexpired term as well as the term for which elected.
 In the event an office is vacated for which there is not a prescribed successor or if an office is left unfilled following a regular election; such vacancy shall be filled by Presidential appointment, with the approval of the Executive Board, for the interim period until the next regular election.
 If there is no President-elect, the Vice President for Planning shall assume the Presidency until the next regularly scheduled Presidential election.
 Each President shall serve as Past President, an ex-officio Board member, for one year following the completion of the last presidential term.

 Section 3 Terms of Officers

 a) All officers are elected to serve for two years.

 b) The term of office of incumbents shall be extended to provide for any exigency requiring such extension.